 Being the mild version of Lathmaar Holi, it is celebrated in Gokul on the day after Ekadashi.
 It might be so as Gokul is the village where Vasudeva brought Lord Krishna at night after his birth and so, here, he continues to be treated like an infant.

-A few days before Holi, there is around 20-25 minutes ceremony at Banke-Bihari temple wherein, flowers are showered on the devotees by the Goswamis.
+A few days before Holi, there is around a 20-25 minutes ceremony at Banke-Bihari temple wherein, flowers are showered on the devotees by the Goswamis.
 Everyone individually drenches their soul in the fragrance of love, devotion, gratitude through those petals.
-It appears like a movie-scene.
+It appears like a movie scene.

 A noble initiative started by Sulabh International in 2013 has broken the stereotypes with respect to widows.
 Now, the widows at Pagal Baba Ashram and widows all over the region gather at the Gopinath Temple in Vrindavan to play with colours and flowers.
 In Mathura also, a special event is organized solely for them.

 It occurs everywhere in Brijmandal and people put a lot of cow dung cakes in the fire.
 There is also a belief that Falen (in Kosi, Mathura) is the village of Prahalad and the panda (priest) actually chants his name before crossing through the giant fire.
-The fire is surrounded by hundreds of people while the priest comes out of the fire unharmed.
+Hundreds of people surround the fire while the priest comes out of the fire without any harm.

 This surpasses all the chills and thrills.
-Apart from that, a huge effigy is also burned in the Holi Ghat.
+Apart from that, people also burn a huge effigy in the Holi Ghat.
 One should give up all the bad in the fire and start anew.

 Huranga literally means riot and Daujika Huranga is a total riot in all sense.
 If by any chance a man gets in front of the women, it is rare to hear that one escapes getting stripped.
-It is celebrated in the Baldeo region of Mathura at the temple of Dauji (elder brother of Krishna).
+They organise this celebration in the Baldeo region of Mathura at the temple of Dauji (elder brother of Krishna).
 This old tradition was started by the women of the family who built the temple.

 To mark the festivities, plays and skits are organized on the streets by the locals of Braj, who enact stories from the Hindu mythology